VilleKylmamaa/Distributed-Systems-Project/README.md

 ---

 The whole project can be run with a single `docker compose up` command.

-The images pulled will be .NET 6.0, Redis 7.0.8, and Node:18.14.0.
+The images pulled will be `.NET 6.0`, `Redis 7.0.8`, and `Node:18.14.0`.

+1. Install and run [Docker](https://www.docker.com/) if not already installed or running.

-1. Open command prompt in the **root folder**
+2. Open command prompt in the **root folder**

-2. Run: `docker compose up`
+3. Run: `docker compose up`